Cambridge-ICCS/green-ci/README.md

 workflow will only be run if the file itself, any Python source files, or the repository's `requirements.txt` dependencies file change.

-For compiled languages such as C, it would likely also be a good idea to include files related to the build system.
+For compiled languages such as C, it often also is a good idea to include files related to the build system.
 For example:
 ```yml
 name: MyCTestSuite